- 1 Cup Gluten Free 1-to-1 Flour Blend I use Bob's Red Mill

 - 1 Egg

-4 Tbsp Peanut or Cashew Butter (I use fresh ground, so there are no additives.
-If you're using a commercial brand with sugar, reduce your sugar in the recipe)
+- 4 Tablespoon Peanut or Cashew Butter I use fresh ground, so there are no additives.
+If you're using a commercial brand with sugar, reduce your sugar in the recipe

-1 1/2 C Fresh Strawberries, chopped and de-stemmed
+- 1 ½ Cup Fresh Strawberries chopped and de-stemmed

-Place about 2 Tbsp of batter into each muffin tin.
-Then layer in 1 1/2 tsp of the strawberry sauce.
-Cover will another 2 Tbsp batter.
+- Place about 2 tablespoon of batter into each muffin tin.
+Then layer in 1 ½ teaspoon of the strawberry sauce.
+Cover will another 2 tablespoon batter.
 Then divide the remaining strawberry sauce evenly between the muffins.
 Use a knife or toothpick to gently swirl the strawberry into the batter.